Wisconsin Medicaid Long Term Care Eligibility in 2023

 1. Residency and Citizenship – the applicant must be a resident of Wisconsin and a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-- There is a personal needs allowance of $65.00/month that is not factored into the total countable income.
+- There is a personal needs allowance of $45.00/month that is not factored into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.

-Exempt assets for an applicant in Wisconsin include:
+Exempt assets in 2023 for an applicant in Wisconsin include:

 i. $2,000 or less in cash/non-exempt assets if single.
 If married and both spouses need nursing home level of care the limit is raised to $3,000.

 ii.
 One home is exempt (equity limit $858,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
 Whenever an institutionalized person sells a previously exempted residence, the money from the sale becomes a countable asset.
 The recipient may then lose eligibility for Medicaid until he/she has spent down the money and their countable resources are once again less than the maximum.

 iii.
 One automobile, no equity amount specified.